 Any infant with jaundice lasting more than 14 days must have a formal serum bilirubin checked with conjugated/unconjugated differentials

-Pale stools may not easily be identifiable and so may provide false reassurance
+Pale stools may not easily be identified and so may provide false reassurance

 The most important prognostic factor for a Kasai portoenterostomy is age.
 The older the patient at the time of surgery, the less successful the outcome